 Databases

-Databases exist to make managing information easier and indeed, more reliable.
+Databases exist to make managing your information easier and indeed, more reliable.
 Here are a few key reasons why they’re so important:

 Type of data